 The Bottom Line

-There are no specific “good” or “bad” foods for menstruation, but being mindful of what you eat can help alleviate symptoms and support overall health during this time.
+There are no specific “good” or “bad” foods for menstruation, but being mindful of what you eat can help alleviate the discomfort and support overall health during this time.
 You should aim for a balanced diet that includes plenty of fruits, vegetables, whole grains, and lean protein sources.

 Avoiding or limiting excessive consumption of salty, sugary, and spicy foods and caffeinated and alcoholic beverages can also contribute to a more comfortable period experience.